Sonya-J00/US_Accidents_ML_Project/README.md

 - Overall, the complex dataset will be simplified by only incorporating the top important features (also those of particular interest).
 Summary cards will be used to clearly display the main predictive outcomes of clearance times, and charts to visualise clearance categories and median clearance times by selected features.
 Slicers for the most important features gives the user the ability to drill down and narrow predictions.

 ## The rationale to map the business requirements to the Data Visualisations
-* Preductive modeling: confusion Matrix (train/test), classification Report (precision, recall, F1-score) and feature Importance plot
+* Preductive modelling: confusion Matrix (train/test), classification Report (precision, recall, F1-score) and feature Importance plot
     - These visuals evaluate model performance and ensure it generalises well
 * Insight Generation: - box plots of Clearance_Time(hr) by each variable, stacked bar charts showing clearance class distribution by categorical variables, correlation heatmap across all variables. together with statistical testing
     - These visuals reveal relationships between independent variables and clearance duration